 Most people never think about why they behave the way they do.
-Step back, take a deep breath and ask yourself, what emotion do I "feel," right before I have that urge and decide to take that drink, do a drug or engage in any compulsive behavior?
-I'm not asking what you are thinking, I'm asking what are you feeling?
+Step back, take a deep breath and ask yourself, what emotion do I "feel," right before I have that urge and decide to take that drink, do a drug, or engage in any compulsive behavior?
+I am not asking what you are thinking, I am asking what are you feeling?
 All addictions, all compulsive behaviors, always serve an emotional purpose!
 What is that purpose?

 To really know who you are, your core self, you need to know who you are pretending to be and who you intend to be.
-The way to heal is to grow in self awareness; to understand what motivates us, to realize our values and purpose in life, in some cases, to find a purpose in life.
+The way to heal is to grow in self-awareness; to understand what motivates us, to realize our values and purpose in life, in some cases, to find a purpose in life.
 Without values and purpose there is no meaning in life.
 What are values?
-Values, are what we consider more important than our feelings.
-This is a psycho-dynamic approach to life, that goes beyond copying skills, that involves healing from the inside out.
+Values are what we consider more important than our feelings.
+This is a psycho-dynamic approach to life, which goes beyond copying skills, which involves healing from the inside out.
 Socrates said it best, with respect to philosophy and love of wisdom, "The unexamined life is not worth living."
 The reality is, that to be true to ourselves, we must think, feel, and behave in alignment with our moral and spiritual values.
-We must work to be curious, observant and mindful.
+We must work to be curious, observant, and mindful.
 We need to pause and examine the auto pilot of our lives, our habit loops and to be able to visualize the forest through the trees.

 Many addiction experts perceive that that Behavior Science and Scripture are mutually exclusive; that Science and Scripture are antithetical; that faith and reason are not compatible; these are misconceptions.
 With respect to Behavior Science and Scripture, both recognize that values and purpose are the main navigational tools in life.
 Both emphasize personal values and how to manage those values; they acknowledge, motivation, life skills, community and relationships are human ingredients, necessary to behavioral change.
 Together they want us to manage our emotions, examine our thinking and change our corrupt behavior; to be transformed by the renewing of our minds.

 Why do people take drugs or drink other than medical reasons?
 People take drugs for several reasons: 1.
 To enhance their existing mood (party time), 2.
 To increase their perceived intelligence (LSD), 3.
 To escape anxiety.
 What do we all have in common?
-We have all experienced stress, frustration, adversity, disappointment and pain.
-We have all developed learned coping mechanisms, that helped us to deal with difficult circumstances.
-Sometimes we have continued using corrupted coping mechanisms that no longer help us, and may actually harm us.
+We have all experienced stress, frustration, adversity, disappointment, and pain.
+We have all developed learned coping mechanisms, which helped us to deal with difficult circumstances.
+Sometimes we have continued using corrupted coping mechanisms that no longer help us and may actually harm us.
 These coping mechanisms all have the same purpose, to make us, "feel emotionally better, more in control of our circumstances, our lives."
 Emotions are the primary drivers of human behavior.
-Any compulsive hurt, hangup or habit, serves an emotional purpose.
+Any compulsive hurt, hang-up, or habit serves an emotional purpose.
 And what is that purpose?
 To help us to regain control over our emotions, our feeling overwhelmed, helpless, trapped, powerless and out of control.

 We all want inner peace, we want to be in control of our lives, we want to be empowered, because empowered people are in control of their emotions.
 What all humans really seek is a sense of control.
 People like to feel in control.
 We are biologically wired to seek control.
-What we really seek is not a drink, a drug, porn or a bet, but a sense of empowerment, especially in the face of feeling overwhelmed, helpless, trapped and powerless (out of control).
+What we really seek is not a drink, a drug, porn, or a bet, but a sense of empowerment, especially in the face of feeling overwhelmed, helpless, trapped, and powerless (out of control).
 The root of all conflicts in life is that we want to be in charge.
-We want to eat the forbidden fruit of knowledge, we want to be God.
-We want to call the shots.
+We want to eat the forbidden fruit of knowledge; we want to be God.
+We want to be in charge.
 Exactly how we choose to empower ourselves and regain control of our emotions (feelings), our life, is what needs to be discerned, understood and then managed.

 The problem is, being in control all the time, can be impossible, exhausting and not fulfilling.
 Albert Einstein posits, "Everything should be made as simple as possible, but not simpler."
 Jesus Christ made it simple, yet profound, when he said, "Come to me all those who labor and are heavy laden and I will give you rest."
 Mathew 11:28.
 "Take my yoke upon you, and learn from me; for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”
 Mathew 11:29-30.